 You will do this based on your values and this will make that vital connection to the heartbeat of another.

 Stories move me.
 Your story will move others.
 By sharing your stories and wise words which have been life-changing, others will feel humbled, I know I do.
 We are not alone.
-People the world over have been through so much, you wonder how they can bare it.
+People the world over have been through so much, you wonder how they can bear it.
 We do, we are strong (you are) and we grow, and we know that we are not alone.
 We stand united in the power of what it means to be human.

-I know what it means to experience a life which hasn’t been easy, life can be a tough journey.
+I know what it means to experience a life that hasn’t been easy, life can be a tough journey.
 When I look at my experiences, they pale into mists compared to the horror of what some endure.
 I am filled with pride for my sisters and brothers.
 Every story fills a gap in someone’s life.

 When you write yours and see the words on the page and consider what it has meant to you to go through your life you will, I believe, feel a deeper connection to your humanity.